gradientspace/geometry3Sharp/README.md

     - add/remove vertices
     - manifold-preserving Split/Flip/Collapse operators

+- **DMeshAABBTree**: mesh axis-aligned bounding box tree
+	- bottom-up construction using mesh topology to accelerate leaf node layer
+	- generic traversal interface
+	- Queries for NearestTriangle, (more to come)

 - **Remesher**: edge split/flip/collapse + vtx smooth remeshing
+	- entire mesh can be constrained to lie on an IProjectionTarget (eg for reprojection onto initial surface)
-    - use **MeshConstraints** to constraint individual edge split/flip/collapse, and to pin vertices
+    - use **MeshConstraints** to preserve features
+		- individual edge split/flip/collapse restrictions
+		- vertices can be pinned to fixed positions
+		- vertices can be constrained to an IProjectionTarget - eg 3D polylines, smooth curves, surfaces, etc

 - various mesh generators
     - open & closed cylinders, disc, punctured disc, with start/end angles